AAGI-AUS/Repositories-Guidelines/README.md

 Most of the AAGI-AUS repositories will fall into one of the following categories:
 - **Code Repositories**: These contain code for software, libraries, or tools.
 They should include a README, license, and documentation.
 - **Data Repositories**: These contain datasets, including raw data, processed data, and metadata.
 They should include a README, license, and documentation.
-- **Documentation Repositories**: These contain documentation for code or data.
+- **Documentation Repositories**: These contain documentation for code or data, or may be presentations or similar.
 They should include a README, license, and documentation.

 > Note: These types are independent of the coding language used.

 ## Other Recommended General Repository Contents

 - A CONTRIBUTING file outlines how others can contribute to the project.
-- A CODE_OF_CONDUCT.md file explains expected behavior for contributors.
+- A CODE_OF_CONDUCT.md file explains expected behaviour for contributors.

 # Repository Settings and GitHub Organisation settings
 - Repositories should be set to public unless there is a specific reason to keep them private (for example they contain sensitive data or code or are in development)